 7. Harness the power of the web

 Have you considered how to use the web to market your business?
-Almost all businesses would benefit from some kind of web presence, even if this is merely an online brochure, or a background to your business and contact details.
+Almost all businesses would benefit from some kind of online presence, even if this is merely an online website to feature opening times and location.
 These days, you don’t need to be a technical wizard to set up your first website.
 Most web hosting companies provide ‘out of the box’ software to let you set up a simple site in minutes, but you may need to invest some initial funds to pay a web designer to provide your business with a professional-looking site, or a logo as a minimum.
 You may also benefit from joining some of the major social media sites to make the most of every marketing opportunity.
-Google+ and Twitter accounts are good places to start, but remember to provide potential customers with regular updates.
+Facebook, Twitter and Instagram accounts are good places to start, but remember to provide potential customers with regular updates.
 Find out more about how to get your business online.

 8. Do you have the funding?

 Most small businesses are initially funded by their owners, friends and family members rather than banks.
-In fact, many start-ups would rather run up debts on their own personal credit cards, and do almost anything else than consider high street lending.
+In fact, many start-ups would rather run up debts on their own personal credit cards and do almost anything else than consider high street lending.
 As your business grows, you may be more prepared to approach traditional sources of lending – and to secure funds from institutions, and even business angels.
-Unlike most early stage funding, which will typically be sourced from your own personal network, you will need to present a credible business plan (see below), and have a viable business model before banks will lend you money.
+Unlike most early-stage funding, which will typically be sourced from your own personal network, you will need to present a credible business plan, and have a viable business model before banks will lend you money.

 9. Create a business plan